 Proxy.sh is one of the most feature-rich VPN services.
-It’s also extremely BitTorrent-friendly and makes an emphatic promise not to log user data.
+It’s also extremely BitTorrent-friendly and promises not to log user data.
 It supports all the major operating systems for desktop and mobile.
-Pricing is competitive but a little confusing, so you should pay close attention to which features come with which plans.
+Pricing is competitive but confusing, so you should consider which features come with which plans.

 These are the major selling points of Proxy.sh:

 - VPN servers located in more than fifty countries

 - A “100% non-logging” promise